jtr13/codehelp/R/reorder.md

 Reorder those bars, once and for all, with **forcats**
 ================
 Joyce Robbins
-2/6/2018
+2/7/2018

 <img src = "../images/ggplot2SO.png" width = "500"></img>

-Since I happened to be preparing to teach, among other things, *how to reorder the bars in a bar chart* when I saw Claus Wilke's response, I thought I'd write my notes up as a tutorial.
+Since I happened to be preparing to teach, among other things, *how to reorder the bars in a bar chart* when I saw Claus Wilke's response, I figured this would be a good topic for a tutorial.

-My theory is that this is considered a troublesome topic because several different problems are conflated into one question.
-If you identify first what the issue is, it will be much easier to know what to do.
-And with **forcats** functions -- namely, `fct_inorder`, `fct_relevel`, `fct_reorder`, and `fct_infreq` -- it will become second nature to get the order of the bars right.
-If you don't want to, you don't have to change the data at all; all of the reordering happens in the calls to `ggplot()`.
+My theory is that this is a troublesome topic because several different problems are conflated into one question.
+If, however, you first identify *how* you want the bars ordered, and *why* they are not ordered, the road will be less rocky.
+And with [**forcats**](http://forcats.tidyverse.org/) (now a core [**tidyverse**](tidyverse.org) package) functions -- namely, `fct_inorder()`, `fct_relevel()`, `fct_reorder()`, and `fct_infreq()` -- it will become second nature to get the order of the bars right.

+In the examples below, all of the reordering happens in the calls to `ggplot2` -- you don't have to change the data at all.
+In fact, you don't even have to have factor data.
+The **forcats** functions will convert character data to factor for plotting purposes only.
+However, if you prefer to change the data itself, of course, you can.
+See the U.S. births example below for an example on how to do so.

-There are two key situations that call for reordering:
+There are two key rules to follow when deciding how to reorder bars in a bar chart:

-### 1. Bars should appear in their natural order.
+### 1. Bars should appear in their natural order, if they have one.

-The levels or categories have a natural order to them (a.k.a. ordinal data), but they are appearing in the wrong order, that is, alphabetical order unless specified otherwise.
+If the levels or categories have a natural order to them (a.k.a. ordinal data), they should be plotted in that order.
+However, unless specified otherwise, whether your categories are stored as factor or character data, they will appear in alphabetical order in a bar chart (unless you changed around the levels of the factors).

-Example:
+In this example, the levels have a natural order, from Beginner to Expert, that is not reflected in the plot:

 ``` r
 library(tidyverse)